 With Independence Day only a month away, here are a few tips from HomeoPet to keep your animal calm during the upcoming celebrations:

 • After accepting an invitation to a party, leave your pet at home and indoors.
 Most are afraid of fireworks and might try to run away.

 • Close all doors and windows and put on background music to muffle the sound of explosions.

 • Close curtains and blinds to block flashing lights.

 • Ensure your pet is wearing identification tags in case it runs away.

 • Try to distract your pet from the fireworks with toys and games.

-• If you have the time, try desensitizing your pet with sounds of thunder, fireworks, trains and sirens.
+• There’s still time before July 4, so try desensitizing your pet with sounds of thunder, fireworks, trains and sirens.
 Begin with low volumes.
 As it becomes more comfortable, gradually increase the sound.